Citi is an advertising partner.

 According to Citi, you can redeem 10,000 points for a $100 gift card.
 Citi does offer other redemption options, but you’ll receive the most value by redeeming your points for travel and gift cards, in particular.

 Gift cards are usually redeemed at 1 cent per point.
-If you want to receive cash back or a statement credit, on the other hand, you can redeem your points at half a cent per point.
+If you want to receive cash back or a statement credit, on the other hand, you can redeem your points at 0.5 cents per point.
+In other words, this card isn’t ideal as a straight cash back card.
+There are better options out there if that’s your goal.

-And if you own a more premium Citi card, like the Citi Premier® Card, combining your points on that card and transferring them to a high-value Citi transfer partner can get you as much as 1.9 cents per point, according to Bankrate valuations.
+However, if you own a premium Citi card, like the Citi Premier® Card, combining your points on that card and transferring them to a high-value Citi transfer partner can get you as much as 1.0 cents per point, according to Bankrate valuations.

 Is the Citi Rewards+ Card right for you?

 If you’re looking for a card with no annual fee that offers decent points on gas and groceries, the Citi Rewards+ Card may be worth it.
 However, it does matter where you buy your gas and groceries.
-For instance, if you regularly buy groceries at Target or Sam’s Club — which are considered wholesale clubs, not supermarkets — these purchases won’t qualify under the 2X rate.
+For instance, if you regularly buy groceries at Target or Sam’s Club — which are not considered supermarkets — these purchases won’t qualify under the 2X rate.

 It’s also a good choice for anyone looking to complete a balance transfer.
-If you have high-interest credit card debt you want to pay down, consider utilizing this card’s lengthy zero-interest introductory rate.
-Just make sure to complete your balance transfer within the first four months of opening the card, and note that there’s a standard 3 percent balance transfer fee ($5 minimum).
+If you have high-interest credit card debt you want to pay down, consider using this card’s lengthy zero-interest introductory rate on balance transfers for the first 15 months (then 18.74 percent to 28.74 percent variable APR thereafter).
+Just make sure to complete your balance transfer within the first four months of opening the card, and note that there’s an intro balance transfer fee of 3 percent ($5 minimum) for the first four months, and after that a 5 percent ($5 minimum) fee.

 Other options to consider

-The Citi Rewards+ is ideal for individuals that enjoy strategizing the best ways to maximize rewards points.
-If you don’t like putting that much thought into your credit card rewards, you may want to consider other options.
+The Citi Rewards+ could work for individuals who enjoy strategizing the best ways to maximize rewards points.
+If you don’t like putting that much thought into your credit card rewards, you may want to consider other cards that have no annual fee and earn points for essential purchases like groceries and gas.

-This card can be a great debt payoff option, as well, due to its 18-month 0 percent intro APR offer on balance transfers (18.49 percent to 28.49 percent variable APR after).
+This card can be a great debt payoff option as well due to its 18-month 0 percent intro APR offer on balance transfers (19.24 percent to 29.24 percent variable APR after).

-As a first-year welcome offer, you can get a total of $200 back: Earn a $200 statement credit after you spend $2,000 in purchases on your new card within the first 6 months.
+As a first-year welcome offer, you can earn a total of $200 statement credit after you spend $2,000 in purchases on your new card within the first six months.

-The Amex Blue Cash Everyday also offers a comparable 0 percent intro APR offer on both purchases and balance transfers for 15 months, followed by a 18.49 percent to 29.49 percent variable APR.
+The Amex Blue Cash Everyday also offers a comparable 0 percent intro APR offer on both balance transfers and purchases for 15 months from account opening, followed by a 19.24 percent to 29.99 percent variable APR.

 The bottom line

 If you spend a lot on gas and groceries and enjoy finding ways to maximize your rewards, you’ll probably like the Citi Rewards+ Card.
-Citi’s round-up feature helps you get more bang for your buck — even on the smallest purchases — and the opportunity to get 10 percent of your points back on the first 100,000 points redeemed annually is icing on the cake.
+Citi’s round-up feature helps you get more bang for your buck — especially on your smallest purchases — and the opportunity for 10 percent of your points back on the first 100,000 points redeemed annually is icing on the cake.

-However, if redeeming points for gift cards isn’t the most exciting idea to you, or if you would prefer the freedom of a flat-rate credit card, there are other options to consider.
+However, if redeeming points for gift cards isn’t the most exciting idea to you, or if you would prefer the freedom of a flat-rate credit card, you have other options to consider.
+It’s also not the best way to go about accumulating travel rewards either, even though it officially earns ThankYou points.
+Again, there are better travel rewards strategies out there.